peteamiri/Tutorials/Programming_Languages/Python/readme.md

 ### List Data structure in python
 ### List in Python

 A list in Python is a versatile and widely-used data structure that represents an ordered collection of elements.
 Lists are mutable, meaning they can be modified after creation, and they can contain elements of different data types, including numbers, strings, booleans, and even other lists.
 Lists support various operations such as indexing, slicing, appending, inserting, removing, and more.
-Here's a detailed overview of lists in Python with extensive examples:
+Here has a detailed overview of lists in Python with extensive examples:

 #### Creating Lists: